kalibera/rifcond/README.md

   findFunctionForBody(R_ClosureExpr(R_GlobalContext->callfun));
   REprintf(" ----------- END FAILURE REPORT -------------- \n");
   R_Suicide("the condition has length > 1 and only the first element will be used XXXXXX");
+}
 ```
-Consequently, if a package experienced more than one instance of this problem, only
-one would be covered by this experiment (one can then use `_R_CHECK_LENGTH_1_CONDITION_=1`
+Only one instance of the problem per checked package would be covered by
+this experiment.
+One can then use `_R_CHECK_LENGTH_1_CONDITION_=true` with the
-with the current R-devel or possibly the code above).
+current R-devel or possibly the code above to check for more problems after
+fixing the reported one.

 The outputs here are in directories named after the packages that failed,
 which are not always the packages at fault (packages that include the